Barnwell: The NFL's 50 most intriguing people, and why each matters

 43. Drew Brees, QB, Saints

 ESPN has air yards and yards after catch data going back through 2006.
-Of the 393 qualifying seasons from quarterbacks over that timeframe, Brees' 2017 season had the fourth-smallest gap between air yards per throw (6.36) and yards after catch (6.18).
-The only quarterback who has been able to have consistent success with a range that small is Alex Smith, and Brees' 2017 season was more productive than any of the Smith campaigns which would come close to an even split.
+Of the 393 qualifying seasons from quarterbacks over that time frame, Brees' 2017 season had the fourth-smallest gap between air yards per throw (6.36) and yards after catch (6.18).
+The only quarterback who has been able to have consistent success with a range that small is Alex Smith, and Brees' 2017 season was more productive than any of the Smith campaigns that would come close to an even split.
 This archetype has an extremely thin margin for error.

 This can go one of two ways.
 One is that the 2017 season was a once-off aberration for Brees, whose air yard percentage had been declining but fell off of a cliff last season.
 Quarterbacks like Russell Wilson and Aaron Rodgers make cameos toward the top of this list.
 The alternative is that Brees relies too heavily on his receivers, gets what will almost surely be a less impressive season from Alvin Kamara, and sees his numbers suffer.